Wojtman/10xCookbook/.ai/recipes-implementation-plan.md

 - `recipe_tags(recipe_id)` - For tag joins
 - `recipe_tags(tag_id)` - For tag filtering
 - `tags(slug)` - For tag slug lookups
-- Full-text search index on `recipes(title, description)` if using PostgreSQL FTS
+- Full-text search index on `recipes(title, description)` (description is recipe preparation description) if using PostgreSQL FTS

 **Query Patterns:**
 - Use `COUNT(*)` in separate query for pagination total (avoid COUNT in main query)